f5devcentral/f5-agility-labs-dns/docs/class2/module7/lab3.rst

 tail -f /var/log/ltm

-From a Windows command prompt run “dig example.com” and check for the results
+From the Workstation command prompt run “dig example.com” and check for the results

 .. image:: /_static/class2/examplecom.png

-From a Windows command prompt run “dig porno.com” and check for the results
+From the Workstation command prompt run “dig porno.com” and check for the results

 .. image:: /_static/class2/pornocom.png